microsoft/sqlworkshops/AzureSQLWorkshop/azuresqlworkshop/04-Performance.md

 This activity will show you the steps and results of Automatic Tuning for Azure SQL Database recommendations for indexes.

->**NOTE:** This Activity assumes you have completed all the steps in Activity 3 in this Module.
+>**IMPORTANT:** This Activity assumes you have completed all the steps in Activity 3 in this Module.
 This activity takes a long period of time to run to observe performance recommendations per the design of Azure SQL Database recommendations.
 Instructor led labs typically do NOT go through this activity.
 If you do not go through this activity you can read through the results to understand how performance tuning recommendations work.

 All scripts for this activity can be found in the **azuresqlworkshop\04-Performance\tuning_recommendations** folder.